 Instant espresso powder gives these drop cookies grown-up appeal.
-If you’d rather not remove the hazelnut skins yourself, as described below, look for blanched nuts at specialty shops, then toast them.–Editors of Everyday Food
+If you’d rather not remove the hazelnut skins yourself, which we explain how to do in the recipe below, look for blanched nuts at specialty shops and then toast them.–Editors of Everyday Food

 Hazelnut Espresso Cookies Recipe

 - Makes 36